ayman-wehbi/Nico-Studios/README.md

 The target demographic of this app would be songwriters, poets, and song producers.
 All of these people will need a pad to write down their thoughts in a manner designed for their artistic and creative thought.
 This is where NicoStudio comes in

+## Features
+- Create & edit lyric files
+- Organize lyric files into projects
+- Full functioning Tasklist
+- Search through the lyric files by Title

+#### HomeScreen
+The index screen of the app.
+This screen shows 5 cards.
+Two cards for pinning a song, one for the task list, and final two for the most recently created songs.
+This is paired with navigation bar that let's users travel between the three main screens: Home, Project, and Songs, along with a create screen that provides options to create a song or a project.

+#### Projects
+The projects screen contains cards of every project created in alphabetical order.
+Tapping on a project opens the screen to what the object contains.
+The way projects are structured are objects of objects, as opposed to an array of objects, as that would be ideal for a cloud-based approach eventually.

+#### Song Lyrics
+This is where the songs are displayed through a flat list.
+Songs can either be independent objects or a part of a project object.
+These files can also be edited and deleted as the user chooses.

 Watch video demo below

+## Releases
+#### 0.9.0 (Download) (Initial Release)

+#### 1.0.0 (Download)
+Changelog:
+- Projects feature is functional again.
+Create projects and add song lyrics to them.

+#### Video Demo of App Below (0.9.0)
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/9BfGS0LCPtk/0.jpg)](https://www.youtube.com/watch?v=9BfGS0LCPtk)